 APT-Fast is an efficient wrapper for “APT,” the default package manager in Ubuntu, designed to accelerate package downloads by using multiple connections to fetch packages in parallel.
 By leveraging tools like “aria2” or “axel,” APT-Fast can significantly reduce the time it takes to update, upgrade, and install packages on your system, making it particularly useful for users with slower internet connections or those looking to optimize their package management process.

-Add APT-FAST LaunchPAD PPA
+Add APT-Fast Launchpad PPA

 To begin, access your terminal (Ctrl+Alt+T).
-Next, input this command to add the LaunchPAD PPA repository:
+Next, input this command to add the Launchpad PPA repository:

 sudo add-apt-repository ppa:apt-fast/stable -y

 This adds the APT-Fast stable repository to your system.
+The command automatically refreshes package lists and displays repository information:

 Install APT-Fast with APT Command